Get started

 Server.ListenTLS

-This call will create a TLS-wrapped network listener on your tailnet.
-It will return a net.Listener that wraps every incoming connection with TLS using the Let’s Encrypt support Tailscale offers.
+This call will create a TLS-wrapped network listener in your tailnet.
+It will return a net.Listener that wraps every incoming connection with TLS using the Let's Encrypt support Tailscale offers.
 You can use this to create HTTPS services:

 srv := new(tsnet.Server)